 Description of Research

 A fundamental question in Genetics and Neuroscience is how the brain executes genetic programs while maintaining the ability to adapt to the environment.
 The underlying molecular mechanisms are not well understood, but epigenetic regulation, mediated by DNA methylation and chromatin organization, provides an intricate platform bridging genetics and the environment, and allows for the integration of intrinsic and environmental signals into the genome and subsequent translation of the genome into stable yet adaptive functions in the brain.
-Impaired epigenetic regulation has been implicated in many brain disorders, including monogenetic diseases such as CDKL5-related disorders and Rett Syndrome, and diseases with complex genetic traits such as epilepsy, major depression and autism.
+Impaired epigenetic regulation has been implicated in many neurodevelopmental and neuropsychiatric disorders.

-The genetic underpinnings of mental health disorders are highly complex, involving multifaceted interactions between risk genes and the environment.
-It is known that environmental factors such as adverse early life events confer significantly greater susceptibility to psychiatric conditions later in life.
-But, the epigenetic mechanisms by which environmental factors interact with genetic programs in the nervous system remain poorly understood.
-We have developed novel genetically modified mice and aim to identify the epigenetic modifications, such as DNA methylation and histone modifications, induced by environmental factors in defined neural circuits and defined populations of neurons.
-We are interested in elucidating the signaling pathways that convert environmental signals to changes in the epigenome and how changes in the epigenome modulate animal behaviors.
+The genetic underpinnings of neuropsychiatric disorders are highly complex, involving multifaceted interactions between risk genes and the environment.
+It is known that environmental factors such as adverse early life events or chronic traumatic experience confer significantly greater susceptibility to psychiatric conditions later in life.
+However, the pathogenic mechanisms by which environmental factors interact with genetic programs in the nervous system to trigger psychiatric illness remain poorly understood.
+Thus, we have developed novel genetically modified mice, and plan to employ the next-generation sequencing and single cell sequencing technologies to identify the stress-induced epigenetic modifications from neuronal cell types of interest, to employ CRISPR-mediated genomic and epigenomic editing techniques to evaluate the causal relationship between stress-induced epigenetic changes and maladaptive behaviors, and to elucidate the key signaling pathways that mediate gene-environment interactions in the brain.

-Rett Syndrome (RTT) is an autism spectrum disorder characterized by developmental regression, motor dysfunction, and cognitive deficits.
-The majority of RTT cases are associated with mutations in an X-linked gene encoding MeCP2, a methyl-CpG binding protein involved in organizing chromatin and modulating gene expression.
+Rett Syndrome (RTT) is a neurodevelopmental disorder characterized by developmental regression, motor dysfunction, and cognitive deficits.
+The majority of RTT cases are associated with mutations on an X-linked gene encoding MeCP2, a methyl-CpG binding protein involved in organizing chromatin and modulating gene expression.
 To understand the molecular pathogenesis of RTT, we have developed mouse models recapitulating RTT-associated mutations.
-We found that mice with RTT-associated MeCP2 T158A mutation show RTT-like phenotypes and deficits in neural circuitry.
-The T158A mutation decreases binding of MeCP2 to methylated DNA, reduces MeCP2 protein stability, and disrupts particular gene transcription and dendritic morphogenesis in a neuronal cell type-dependent manner.
+We found that mice with RTT-associated missense mutations, such as R106W, T158M and T158A, develop RTT-like phenotypes and show deficits in neural circuitry.
+These mutations decrease the binding of MeCP2 to methylated DNA and concomitantly reduce MeCP2 protein stability, leading to gene expression and cellular morphological changes in a neuronal cell type-specific manner (Ref).
 We aim to define the role of methyl-DNA binding of MeCP2 in protein stability, delineate the cellular origin of impaired neural circuitry, and elucidate the mechanisms by which MeCP2 modulates neuronal cell-type specific function.

 4) Exploring the coding and decoding of the methylome in neurons